-The previous 19.0 %w/w solution developed was found to be too viscous to be easily injected through a 23 cm, 21 gauge needle.
-For this reason, the main goal of any additive this semester is to reduce the viscosity of the poloxamer solution and this category was given the highest value of 40 points.
-This is accomplished by additives maintaining the gel strength, while allowing us to reduce the poloxamer concentration of the solution.
+The previous 16.0 w/w% solution developed was found to be too viscous to be easily injected through a 21 gauge needle, 23 cm in length.
+For this reason, the main goal of any additive is to reduce the viscosity of the poloxamer solution and this category was given the highest value of 40 points.
+This is accomplished by additives maintaining the gel strength, while reducing the poloxamer concentration of the solution.

-Benzoic acid has previously been shown to decrease the gelation temperature when added at low concentrations (0.5-2.0 %w/w) to poloxamer 407 solutions.
-PEG 400 and methylcellulose have also been shown to have this effect when added at low concentrations 5 %w/w and 1-2 %w/w, respectively [37, 40].
+Benzoic acid has previously been shown to decrease the gelation temperature when added at low concentrations (0.5-2.0 w/w%) to poloxamer 407 solutions.
+PEG 400 and methylcellulose have also been shown to have this effect when added at low concentrations 5 w/w% and 1-2 w/w%, respectively [24, 47].
 These compounds reduce the amount of poloxamer 407 necessary to attain the 32°C sol-gel transition temperature.
 With a lower poloxamer 407 concentration, the viscosity of the solution is lowered.
 Thus, the overall effect of benzoic acid, PEG 400, and methylcellulose as additives would result in a decrease in solution viscosity; for this reason, they were given 40 points.
 Poloxamer 188 increases the gelation temperature of a poloxamer 407/188 solution.
 In order to maintain the 32°C gelation temperature required by the clients, more poloxamer 407 must be added to the solution.
 This addition of poloxamer 407 will increase the viscosity of the solution.
 For this reason, poloxamer 188 was given 0 points.